kevenewe/PH_EmployeeDB/README.md

 ![image](https://user-images.githubusercontent.com/117044267/209027594-3afaa68c-4f5b-47c7-881a-adc53966b48a.png)

 ## Summary
-The total number of employees eligble for retirent are spread throughout the organization.
+The total number of employees eligible for retirement are spread throughout the organization.
 The larger departments have more people retiring.
-Th departments have a number of employees that can be future mentors to the employees in the varying departments.
+Th departments have several employees that can be future mentors to the employees in the varying departments.